rkstobart/thermoelectric/README.md

 # thermoelectric
-This is a Simulink toolkit for predicting the behaviour of a thermoelectric generator
+This is a Simulink toolkit for predicting the behaviour of a thermoelectric generator The model consists of a Simulink block library and supporting m functions.

-This is a work in progress and is not ready for wider usage.